michaelmechenko/Permutation-Encoder-Decoder/README.md

 # Permutation Encoder/Decoder

-Project used to test fundamental knowledge of object oriented design.
-Simple permutation that encodes/deciphers a string of text and vice versa.
+Project used to test fundamental knowledge of object oriented design; simple permutation that encodes/deciphers a string of text and vice versa.